navinspm/clndr-rails/README.md

 <%= @simple_calendar.view %>
 ```

-If you plane use Public API you can use link helpers:
+If you plan to use the Public API you can use link helpers:
 ```
 next_month_link(calendar_name, text, html_options)
 previous_month_link(calendar_name, text, html_options)
 next_year_link(calendar_name, text, html_options)
 previous_year_link(calendar_name, text, html_options)
 ```
-In each link helper you can pass empty block or block with true to activate events callback.
+In each link helper you can pass an empty block or a block with `true` to activate event callbacks.

-###Templates
+### Templates
-CLNDR.js doesn't generate HTML,it inject data to yours template.
+CLNDR.js does not generate HTML, it injects data to your template.
-If you want quick start you can use built in gem templates.
+If you want a quick start you can use the built in gem templates.
 All templates include in `Clndr::Template` module
-Now add two templates `FULL`, `MINI` and `SIMPLE`, also you can use `BLANK` template (it's empty template and CLNDR.js generate simple html)
+Now add two templates `FULL`, `MINI` and `SIMPLE`, also you can use `BLANK` template (it's an empty template and CLNDR.js generates simple HTML).
-If you need more functionality or want create custom design you must use `Clndr::Template.from_html()` method.
+If you need more functionality or want to create custom designs, you must use the `Clndr::Template.from_html()` method.
-This metod get one argument selector in JQuery's format (`'#some-id'` or `'.some-class'`)
+This metod gets one argument selector in JQuery's format (`'#some-id'` or `'.some-class'`).
-This is example of simple template:
+This is an example of a simple template:

 ```
 <script type="text/template" id="full-clndr-template">